-Tampering and/or misuse of elevators and other electrical equipment creates a safety concern for the student and the College community.
-Any students found tampering/misusing are required to vacate the area and are subject to follow-up via the student conduct process also including the cost of repairs, etc.
+Tampering and/or misuse of elevators and other electrical equipment creates a safety concern for you and the College community.
+Any students found tampering/misusing are required to vacate the area and are subject to follow-up via the student conduct process to also include cost of repairs, etc.